kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

     - Testing: Are there any tests for failure mode?
 If not, describe why.
 -->

+- Rollout of the StatefulSet blocked due to failing to update PVCs
+  - Detection: apiserver_request_total{resource="persistentvolumeclaims",verb="patch",code!="200"} increased.
+Events on StatefulSet.
+  - Mitigations:
+    - Undo `volumeClaimTemplates` changes
+    - Set `volumeClaimUpdatePolicy` to `OnClaimDelete`
+  - Diagnostics: Events on StatefulSet
+  - Testing: Will test the Event is emitted

+- Rollout of the StatefulSet blocked due to PVCs never becomes ready, expansion or modify volume failed
+  - Detection: Events on PVC. controller_{modify,expand}_volume_errors_total metrics on external-resizer
+  - Mitigations:
+    - Undo `volumeClaimTemplates` changes
+    - Set `volumeClaimUpdatePolicy` to `OnClaimDelete`
+    - Edit PVC manually to correct the issue
+  - Diagnostics: Events on PVC, logs of external-resizer
+  - Testing: No. the error is already reported on the PVC, by external-resizer.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

+When SLOs are not being met, events of PVC or StatefulSet are emitted.
+If problem is not determined from events, operator should check whether the PVC spec is updated correctly.
+If so, follow the troubleshooting instructions of expanding or modifying volume.
+If not, look into the KCM log to determine why the PVC is not updated, rasing the log level if necessary.

 ## Implementation History